haacked/haacked.com/_posts/2014-01-26-fun-with-infinite-sums.markdown

 Incomprehensible indeed!
 When you deal with infinite series, it's near impossible to have an intuitive handle on it.
 Our minds don't deal with infinity very well, but our math does.

 I hope you enjoyed this exploration.
-I don't pretend to know much about math.
-I just found it fun to explore this problem with a little code and visualization.
-If you're interested in the code and graphs, I have a [GitHub Repository](https://github.com/haacked/mathexperiments) with the code I used.
+I can't claim to know much about math, but I did find it fun to explore this idea with a bit of code and graphing.
+If you're interested in the code I used, check out my ["infinite sums" GitHub Repository](https://github.com/haacked/infinite-sums).

-If you're looking for a practical use of this information, next time someone says they owe you money, just ask them if they'll accept an amount equal to the sum of all natural numbers.
+If you're looking for a practical use of this information, did you miss the part where I said it was math?
+LOL!
+But seriously, I thought of one practical use apart from describing 26 dimensional vibrating strings.
+The next time someone says you owe them money, just ask them if they'll accept an amount equal to the sum of all natural numbers.
 If they accept, send them a bill for `$-0.083`.